qzhuae/MarkdownNotes/ECON4124Final.md

 **Theorem**.
 For every finite extensive-form game there exists at least one sequential eqm.
 Also, if sequential eqm then $\sigma$ is subgame-perfect NE.

+[There exists one sequential equilibrium, \sigma is subgame-perfect NE]

 ## Some Stuff from Jiang Wenda